BusAI-Self-Driving-Car/Udacity-Self-Driving-Car-Engineer-Nanodegree/Term1-proj4-Advanced-Lane-Lines/writeup.md

 ![alt text][imageProblem2]

 We can visualize the output at various stages of the pipeline with test images.
 However, working with a video where we track lines across frames is a bit different, and cannot be visualized easily.
 In the future, I would like to implement a Picture-in-Picture inset to the output video to visualize, e.g. how well the gradient and color thresholding are performing.
 This would make it easier to tune the image-binarization algorithm, while looking at the output video simutaneously.

+---

+### For the future

+* Introduce sanity checks on lane-line detection/tracking.
+If sanity checks fail, at runtime, alter strategy for line detection/tracking.

+ * Check if detected right and left lane-lines are parallel (if they are straight)
+ * Check if they have the same radius of curvature
+ * Check if the distance between them has a reasonable value

+* Use radius of curvature to bend search window while tracking lines from frame-to-frame